saghul/sjs/docs/source/modules/console.rst

     .. js:function:: console.Console.prototype.trace([message], [...])

         Prints a stack trace at the current position to ``stderr``.
-If an optional message and formatting options are given the message is formatted using :js:func:`utils/object.format`.
+If an optional message and formatting options are given the message is formatted using :js:func:`utils.object.format`.

         ::